ERNICommunity/dust-measurement-network/README.md

 The project is developed in [Visual Studio Code](https://code.visualstudio.com/) so if you use this IDE, your life is simpler, because VS Code project settings are already part of the repo.
 To launch a project, just hit F5 (pick what project you want to run in VS Code's Debug tab).

-Few usefull VS Code extensions:
+Few useful VS Code extensions:
 - C# by Microsoft (mandatory for running/debugging .NET code)
 - Angular Language Service by Angular
 - TSlint by Microsoft
 - EditorConfig for VS Code by EditorConfig
-- vscode-icons by Roberto Huertas

 Remember that **whenever you pull new version, it's a good idea to reinstall backend and frontend dependencies**, as someone might have changed them.